DryByte/aos.dll/README.md

 - Support VersionInfo packet
 - Support Extension for messages on screen

+### Building
+The unique dependency you need is an old libenet, tested with [1.3.1](https://github.com/lsalzman/enet/releases/tag/v1.3.1)

+Then just create the build directory, and build using cmake and make

 ## Contributing
 Feel free to fork, star, report issues, open PRs, etc.